 When you are thinking about resurfacing an area, we suggest you consider the purpose of the area you are planning to resurface as well as your budget.

-To summarise, asphalt comes with many benefits and few disadvantages while there seems to be more disadvantages than benefits using bitumen.
+To summarise, asphalt comes with many benefits and few disadvantages while there seem to be more disadvantages than benefits using bitumen.
 Asphalt is the most commonly used pavement method and no wonder, it’s cost-effective with a long life span.
 Additionally, when it’s installed, you don’t have to sacrifice precious hours to maintain it.
 No matter if you are resurfacing a driveway, installing an asphalt carpark, or fixing potholes in an existing surface, asphalt is a worthwhile investment that will last the test of time.